twinleaf/twinleaf-rust/README.md

 		tio-tool rpc dev.name

-And a variety of additional useful functions.
+There are a variety of additional useful functions.
+To see all tool options run:

+		tio-tool --help

+### tio-monitor

+Displays a live stream of incoming data.

+Running the tool:

+		tio-monitor

 ## Installation